 Source:

 Straus, M. A., Hamby, S. L., Boney-McCoy, S., & Sugarman, D. B. (1996).
 The revised conflict tactics scales (CTS2) development and preliminary psychometric data.
 Journal of family issues, 17(3), 283-316.

-Instructions: No matter how well a couple gets along, there are times when they disagree, get annoyed with the other person, want different things from each other, or just have spats or fights because they are in a bad mood, are tired, or for some other reason.
+Dyar, C., Messinger, A. M., Newcomb, M. E., Byck, G. R., Dunlap, P., & Whitton, S. W. (2019).
+Development and initial validation of three culturally sensitive measures of intimate partner violence for sexual and gender minority populations.
+Journal of Interpersonal Violence. https://doi.org/10.1177/0886260519846856Instructions: No matter how well a couple gets along, there are times when they disagree, get annoyed with the other person, want different things from each other, or just have spats or fights because they are in a bad mood, are tired, or for some other reason.
 Couple also have many different ways of trying to settle their differences.
 This is a list of things that might happen when you have differences.
 Please circle how many times you did each of these things in the past year, and how many times your partner did them in the past year.
 If you or your partner did not do one of these things in the past year, but it happened before that, circle "7."

 1 = Once in the past year